 the VOA Special English Agriculture Report.

-different people -- one in Russia, the other in California -- recently asked us about raising sheep.
+Two different people -- one in Russia, the other in California -- recently asked us about raising sheep.
 So today we offer advice from some experts.

 (SOUND OF SHEEP)